Skip to main content

 • The example client creates a thread for each channel opened in the port-forwarding tunnel, and the code sets up lpfTable to track information about the open channels.
 To avoid thread conflicts, a mutex is used for access control.

-2. Initialize the NanoSSH Client’s session manager, internal structures, and NanoSSH Client-specific settings.
+2. Initialize the NanoSSH client’s session manager, internal structures, and NanoSSH client-specific settings.

 3. Customize and register upcalls (callbacks) for all desired products and features:

-• Replace stub functions with the corresponding custom routines, modeling them after the NanoSSH Client example code.
+• Replace stub functions with the corresponding custom routines, modeling them after the NanoSSH client example code.

 • Register the callbacks as required.